 To make sure you never forget a single thing, we have listed everything you would need to bring with you to the Texas DPS to get your license.

-Here is a quick checklist for the documents you will need to get your driver’s license:
+Here is a quick driving test checklist of the documents you will need to bring to your Texas driver’s license test:

 - Proof of identity